benbarraclough/BeerGoggleGames/src/content/posts/top-5-greatest-party-themes.md

 ![](/images/masquerade.webp)

-This "classy affair" focuses on the social aspect and the up-market ambience that you'll pretend to maintain for the first 45 minutes.
-The pace will inevitably descends into whatever trash fire you desire after the heavy alcohol percentage of the cocktails kicks in.
-At the very least, the masks can provide anonymity for bad choices.
+This focuses on the social aspect and the up-market ambience that you'll pretend to maintain for the first 45 minutes.
+The pace will inevitably descend into whatever trash you desire after the alcohol kicks in.

 Shit you'll need: